NWChemEx/PluginPlay/docs/source/background/terminology.rst

 The purpose of this page is to define abbreviations and terminology used throughout the PluginPlay documentation.
 Terms and abbreviations are listed in alphabetic order.
-Other pages are encouraged to link to to the terms and abbreviations.
+Other pages are encouraged to link to the terms and abbreviations.

 ***********